 AFFILIATION WITH HOST INSTITUTION IN THE UNITED STATES

 Rocher Foundation Fellowships are in-residence grants.
 Grantees will have to be affiliated with an appropriate sponsoring university or other sponsoring institution of higher learning and/or research in the United States.
-At the time of application, the applicants will be asked to propose one (or more) such institutional sponsor, including the relevant program or department and/or individual guide or mentor.
-It is, of course, advisable for the application to contact said institution(s) and/or individual(s) before submitting their application.
+At the time of application, applicants will be asked to propose and briefly justify one (or more) such institutional sponsor, including the relevant program or department and/or individual guide or mentor.
+It is, of course, advisable for the applicant to contact said institution(s) and/or individual(s) before submitting their application.
 Normally, the institution would be other than the one from which the applicant received the PhD degree, although exceptions can be made in certain cases, the importance of which would have to be explained in the application statement.

 Grantees will be expected to independently teach one course and to present at least one lecture in an appropriate forum at their host institution during each year of their fellowship.
 Applicants who would be hosted by non-teaching institutions such as independent research centers or museums may submit a tentative program of lectures and seminars.

 In no circumstance should the postdoctoral fellowship be conceived by the host institution as leave replacement, course relief, or succession of a faculty member.
 Applicants may not be hosted by an institution in which they have previously served in a faculty capacity.